Contents

-How much does a good telescope cost?
-We believe that $70-$100 is the minimum you need to spend to get a good telescope for beginners or kids.
+• $70-$100 is the minimum you need to spend to get a good beginner’s telescope

-In general, as long as you go for a trusted brand you get what you pay for, so if you can spend more you will be rewarded with a better telescope that will give you better views.
-The key to this is larger telescope aperture.
+• You generally get what you pay for, so if you can spend more you will be rewarded with a better telescope that will give you better views.
+The key to this is the aperture – the higher this is the better

 How Much Does a Telescope Cost?

-Our table below provides an at-a-glance guide to how much you need to spend on a telescope and what you will get for your money:
+Our list below provides an at-a-glance guide to how much you need to spend on a telescope and what you will get for your money:

 Telescopes for up to $70